 - Professional Recognition Austria – offers advice and a service for validating qualifications

-- Work in Austria – a branch of the Austrian Business Agency which offers a wealth of knowledge on working in the country
+- Work in Austria – a branch of the Austrian Business Agency that offers a wealth of knowledge on working in the country

 - Berufsanerkennung – provides an overview of the procedure of formal recognition in Austria